-Make a Difference — Volunteer to Protect the Coast
+Make a Difference

-Volunteers are the key to our success in protecting the North Carolina coast.
 Thousands of people have helped with projects to restore coastal habitat, have pushed for stronger environmental rules and standards, and have promoted widespread stewardship of our coastal resources.
-As environmental pressures increase, so does the need for the protection of coastal resources and thus the need for continued volunteer support.
+As environmental pressures increase, so does the need for the protection of coastal resources.

 As a volunteer for the North Carolina Coastal Federation, you will have the opportunity to meet new people, learn new skills, and contribute to the community.
 Working with others to help protect the coast is an enriching experience.
-We invite you to join us — visit our events page to register for scheduled volunteer events.
+We invite you to join us and visit our events page to register for scheduled volunteer events.

 Don’t see an upcoming Federation-led event to join?
 Below are a number of other ways to get involved and make a difference on our coast.